Prtm2110/AntonPDF-1B/README.md

 # Anton1B - PDF Smart Semantic Search & Query Response

 An intelligent PDF processing system that extracts structured information from PDF collections and provides semantic search capabilities for document analysis.
-Built on the outline PDF extractor from Anton1A, Anton1B delivers exceptional performance even when processing large numbers of files.
+Built on the outline PDF extractor from Anton1A, Anton1B delivers exceptional performance when processing large numbers of files.

+## Overview

+Anton1B is designed for high-speed processing with a strict 60-second constraint for multiple PDFs.
+The system prioritizes speed while maximizing context capture through:

+- **No LLM calls during processing** - Ensures fast execution
+- **Advanced semantic search** - Provides superior output quality
+- **Optimized post-processing** - Delivers accurate and fast results

+The system leverages `pymupdf4llm` to convert PDFs to markdown format with page numbers, using a script from Anton1A to extract titles and outlines with extreme accuracy.

+**Try Anton1A here:** https://github.com/Prtm2110/AntonPDF-1A.git

+The extracted markdown text is simultaneously converted and embedded into a vector database, achieving two operations in one computation cycle for maximum efficiency.

+Anton1B offers flexible interaction through Python API and CLI tools with multiple configuration options.
+Examples are provided below.

-## Quick Start
+## Installation

 ```bash
 git clone https://github.com/Prtm2110/AntonPDF-1B.git